Daphne Caruana Galizia: Reactions

 Flowers, candles and tributes to Daphne Caruana Galizia left at the foot of the Great Siege Monument, opposite the Law Courts in Valletta.

-Her family criticized the Maltese authorities for doing nothing against a growing "culture of impunity" in Malta, saying that Joseph Muscat, Keith Schembri, Chris Cardona, Konrad Mizzi, Attorney General Peter Grech and a long list of police commissioners who took no action, were politically responsible for her death.
+Her family criticized the Maltese authorities for doing nothing against a growing "culture of impunity" in Malta, saying that Muscat, Schembri, Cardona, Mizzi, Attorney General Peter Grech and a long list of police commissioners who took no action were politically responsible for her death.
 Her family refused a request to publicly endorse a government reward of one million euros for information, despite pressure from the Prime Minister and President, and insisted that the Prime Minister ought to resign.

-One of Caruana Galizia's sisters stated that "the President and the Prime Minister are 'downplaying' the assassination and "working to transform her into a martyr for their cause", indicating that calls for national unity were a sham, and that to "call for unity is to abuse her legacy.
+One of Caruana Galizia's sisters stated that "the President and the Prime Minister are 'downplaying' the assassination" and "working to transform her into a martyr for their cause", indicating that calls for national unity were a sham, and that to "call for unity is to abuse her legacy.
 There should never be unity with the criminal and the corrupt."

-The car bomb attack was condemned by Prime Minister Joseph Muscat, who stated that he "will not rest before justice is done" despite her criticism of him.
+The car bomb attack was condemned by Muscat, who stated that he "will not rest before justice is done" despite her criticism of him.
 President Marie Louise Coleiro Preca, Archbishop Charles Scicluna and a number of politicians also expressed their condolences or condemned the car bomb attack.
 Opposition leader Adrian Delia called her death "the collapse of democracy and freedom of expression" and stated that "[the country's] institutions have let us down".

 Fellow blogger Manuel Delia, a former Nationalist Party official, called her "the only ethical voice left.
 She was the only one talking about right and wrong."

 The President of the European Commission, Jean-Claude Juncker, and the European Commission condemned the attack in the strongest terms possible.

 The President of the European Parliament, Antonio Tajani, called the incident a "tragic example of a journalist who sacrificed her life to seek out the truth".
 Gerard Ryle, director of the International Consortium of Investigative Journalists, stated that the organization is "shocked" by Caruana Galizia's assassination and "is deeply concerned about freedom of the press in Malta".